Alternative to Jail Programs for Drug Offenders

 Once you have been accepted into the Drug Court program, you will be given a number of requirements to fulfill.
 Some of the requirements include entering a drug treatment program, electronic monitoring, attending regular meetings, paying any court costs or restitution, and passing regular drug and alcohol testing.

 Successful completion of the Probation Without Verdict (PWOV) program will result in a full dismissal of your charge(s) and expungement of your criminal record.

 Learn more about the Pennsylvania Drug Court Program.

-ADVANTAGES TO DRUG DIVERSION PROGRAMS
+ADVANTAGES OF DRUG DIVERSION PROGRAMS

-Staying out of jail is not the only benefit – a criminal drug record can wreck your future and chances of getting a regular job, finding housing and even taking out a loan or going to college.
+Staying out of jail is not the only benefit – a criminal drug record can wreck your future and chances of getting a regular job, finding housing, and even taking out a loan or going to college.
 Drug Diversion Programs can ensure that does not happen to you by dismissing the charges and allowing for your record to be sealed, or expunged.